-Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks and how to organise your fridge!
+Reduce waste, reduce single-use plastic, fridge hacks, food storage hacks, and how to organize your fridge!

 Did you know that the total household food waste per year in the UK is 7.1 Million tonnes!
 With around 70% of that being food that could have been eaten?!
 When I read those stats, I was shocked!
 Now is definitely the time for us to start trying to reduce waste!

-So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about organising your fridge in the optimal way to not only reduce waste but also to make it as plastic-free as possible.
+So, that being said, this post is going to be all about fridge hacks and food storage hacks that I personally use and have found work well for me (they’re by no means the only way to do things ), and about how to organize your fridge (as well as pantry organization) optimally to not only reduce waste but also to make it as plastic-free as possible.

 Note* Some advice will also depend on how much fridge space you have (did you know that UK fridge space is quite a bit smaller than US-style fridge systems?!)